-Analysis of results: The Division will continue the Fraud Fighters Program in FY20 with plans to hold 6 more town halls in cities across the state.
+Analysis of results: The Division will continue the Fraud Fighters Program in FY21 with plans to hold 6 more town halls in cities across the state (subject to relief from the coronavirus).

 Resources used: This program is funded from the securities investor education and financial literacy training fund (fines and penalties collected from securities violators and a portion of securities agent license fees).